Dr. Gabriele Gross, PhD., Nutritionist, Pharmacologist, Veterinarian (Germany, retired)

 Dr. Gabriele Gross, PhD.

 • Doctor of Veterinary Medicine (D.V.M. from Vet.
-Univ. of Hannover, Germany, retired)
+Univ. of Hannover, Germany)

 • Post-Graduate Research Degree in Pharmacology (Germany)

-• Masters Degree in strategic coaching (Neuro-Linguistic Programming, USA)
+• Masters Degree Coaching & Training (Neuro-Linguistic Programming, USA)

-Dr. Gross obtained her Veterinary license in 1987 in Germany at the Veterinary University Hannover.
+More information: Dr. Gross obtained her Veterinary license in 1987 in Germany at the Veterinary University Hannover.
 From early on in her career, “Dr. Gabi” focused on owner-education.
-She made Equine Nutrition a focus alongside her Veterinary career.
-After getting her Veterinary degree, Dr. Gabi obtained a PhD. in Pharmacology, along with a position as assistant lecturer in the team of Prof. Dr. W. Loescher.
+She made Equine nutrition and holistic care a focus alongside her Veterinary career.
+After getting her Veterinary degree, Dr. Gabi obtained a PhD. in Pharmacology, along with a position as assistant lecturer at the “Institute of Pharmacology and Toxicology Hannover” under the leadership of Prof. Dr. W. Loescher.
 “This is when my passion for teaching completely surfaced” Dr. Gabi states.

-Today, being retired from conventional Equine Veterinary practice, Dr. Gross focuses on educating Equestrians how to keep their horses naturally healthy with nutrition and management.
+Today, being retired from conventional Equine Veterinary practice, Dr. Gross focuses on educating fellow Veterinarians and Equestrians how to keep horses naturally healthy with nutrition and management.
 Dr. Gabi also works as an independent consultant, researcher and scientist for the industry.

 During this time she kept fine tuning her nutritional programs.
 The development of her proven systematic, practical approach for horse nutrition and health management took nearly three decades.
 Since then the approach has helped thousands of horse owners worldwide.